Our Toronto Leaders

 Founding member, loves iBand and sparking off stories

 I grew up in Burlington.
 I moved to Toronto 12 years ago.
 I have been a member of the North Yorkers Communication Enrichment Class for 10 years.
 I was a painter and sold some of my paintings at an exhibit at the OFCP.
 In 2009, I received a scholarship to go to the ISAAC International Conference in Montreal.
-I am a Bliss alumni, and have been on the Board of Blissymbolics Communication Institute Canada, for 2 years.
+I am a Bliss alumni, and have been on the Board of Blissymbolics Communication Institute Canada for 2 years.
 I help make new bliss symbols.
 I am a member of the Bliss I-Band.
-I like to play the guitar with my ipad.
+I also like to play the guitar with my ipad.